buildspace/buildspace-projects/Solidity_And_Smart_Contracts/Section_4/Lesson_2_Fund_Contract_Set_Prize.md

 💸 Send Ethereum to people waving at you
 ----------------------------------------

-Now what we want to do is send some Ethereum to people waving at us!
+Now what we want to do is send some Ether to people waving at us!
 For example, maybe you want to make it where there's a 1% chance someone can win $5 from waving at you.
-Or, maybe you want to make it where everyone who waves at you gets $0.01 in Etheruem for waving at you lol.
+Or, maybe you want to make it where everyone who waves at you gets $0.01 in Ether for waving at you lol.

-You can even make it where you can manually send Ethereum to people whose messages you loved the most.
+You can even make it where you can manually send Ether to people whose messages you loved the most.
 Maybe they sent you an awesome song!!

-**Easily sending Ethereum to users is a core part of smart contracts and one of the coolest parts about them**, so, let's do it!
+**Easily sending Ether to users is a core part of smart contracts and one of the coolest parts about them**, so, let's do it!

 To start we're just going to give everyone who waves at us `0.0001 ether`.
 Which is $0.31 :).
 And this is all happening on testnet, so, it's fake $!